hockeybuggy/hockeybuggy.com/README.md

 ### Build the site

-Install the dependencies:

-    ./script/bootstrap

-Generate and watch the site with:
+Generate and watch for changes with:

     ./script/server